What Type of Cardmaker Am I?

 • Pastes/Gels over Stencils.
 This is just something I’m not interested in and that’s okay.

-Check out this post too → Cards with a Victorian Rustic Look
+Check out this post too → Easy, Quick CAS Cards with Stenciling and Stamping

 Once, I figured all this out, it was easier for me to create.
 I know what I like and there’s enough design ideas that I will never get bored.